tuumbleweed/work-tracker/README.md

 later we can implement a separate tick that would sample activity in shorter periods calculate active time for the last tick.

-Alternatively I can set it to 100% accuracy so long as time since any key was pressed is lower than the activity poll window.
+Alternatively I can set it to 100% activity so long as time since any key was pressed is lower than the activity poll window.

 Either way I should separate activity polling from the UI updates.